SymfonyCasts/lemon-squeezy/sfcasts/webhook-consumer.md

-# Implementing Webhook Consumer
+# Implementing the Webhook Consumer

 In the last chapter, we successfully set up the webhook request parser.
 This parser is designed to receive a webhook from LemonSqueezy, verify its signature, parse the payload, and pass the parsed data on to the webhook consumer.
 Now that our parser's ready, we can tackle the *next* part – handling the webhook data in the consumer.

 Start by opening the `LemonSqueezyWebhookConsumer.php` file from the `src/RemoveEvent/` directory, and find the `consume()` method.
 We can get rid of this TODO.
 Our task here is to find the corresponding user to the `customer_id` we got from the webhook data, and *connect* them.

 We're in a different session here, and that means we can't access the current user directly from the `Security` service, so... how do we do this?
 Lucky for us, LemonSqueezy's "Create a Checkout" API documentation explains how to add custom data when creating the checkout URL.
 This is *perfect* for passing our user ID, so let's get started!
-Head over to the `LemonSqueezyApi` in `src/Store/` and find the `CreateCheckoutURL()` method.
+Head over to the `LemonSqueezyApi` in `src/Store/` and find the `createCheckoutUrl()` method.

 Here, we'll require users to be logged in before they can check out.
 This is *crucial* because *that's* the information we need to link to the corresponding LemonSqueezy customer.
 We can do that in the method's signature.
 The login requirement means that we no longer need the `if (user)` statement below, so we can remove that and tidy up these lines.
 Then, add `$attributes['checkout_data]['custom']['user_id'] = $user->getId()`.
 This `custom` field allows us to pass any custom data we may need to LemonSqueezy.